thiagomarzagao/thiagomarzagao.github.io/_posts/2013-11-14-webscraping-with-selenium-part-2.markdown

 <a href="/lnacui2api/delivery/DownloadDoc.do?fileSize=5000&amp;dnldFilePath=%2Fl-n%2Fshared%2Fprod%2Fdiscus%2Fqds%2Frepository%2Fdocs%2F6%2F43%2F2827%3A436730436%2Fformatted_doc&amp;zipDelivery=false&amp;dnldFileName=All_English_Language_News2013-11-12_22-26.TXT&amp;jobHandle=2827%3A436730436">All_English_Language_News2013-11-12_22-26.TXT</a>
 {% endhighlight %}

 If you stare at this HTML code long enough you will see some structure in it.
 Yes, it changes every time we do a new search, but some parts of it change in a predictable way.
-The news source ("All_English_Language_News") is always there.
+The news source (`All_English_Language_News`) is always there.
 So are the date ("2013-11-12") and the hour ("22-26") of the request.
 And so is the file extension (".TXT").
 We can use this structure to retrieve the URL.
 For instance, we can use the ".TXT" extension to do that, like this:

 {% highlight python %}
 results_url = browser.find_element_by_partial_link_text('.TXT').get_attribute('href')